Josh Brizell: Runcorn Linnets

 In August 2020 he joined Runcorn Linnets.

 Prestatyn Town

-He then joined Cymru North club Prestatyn Town in November 2020 but did not play a competitive game for the club as football remained suspended in Wales due the ongoing Covid-19 pandemic.
+He then joined Cymru North club Prestatyn Town in November 2020 but did not play a competitive game for the club as football remained suspended in Wales due to the ongoing COVID-19 pandemic.

 Liverpool NALGO

 He made two appearances for the Liverpool County Premier League team Liverpool NALGO in spring 2021.

 Ramsbottom United

 In August 2021 he joined Ramsbottom United.
 He made no competitive appearances for the club.

 Litherland REYMCA

 In January 2022 he joined North West Counties Football League side Litherland REMYCA on non-contract terms.

+Arrest and conviction

+Brizell was arrested in November 2020 by North Wales Police as part of an investigation of County lines drug trafficking gangs, pleading guilty to three charges of conspiracy to supply Class A and B controlled drugs & was sentenced to 7 years & 7 months imprisonment in March 2023.

 Style of play

 Brizell plays as a full-back, but he is just as comfortable attacking as he is defending.